hrushikeshrv/mjxgui/README.md

 # mjxgui
-An embeddable WYSIWYG LaTeX text editor
+An embeddable WYSIWYG text editor widget with LaTeX support